Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 #### INSTRUCTIONS FOR RIGHT HAND USERS:

+In your Mod Manager, go to separator 24 - GAMEPLAY FRAMEWORK - and uncollapse to find "Dual Wield Parrying SKSE"

+Right click on the mod and click "Open in Explorer."
+Click on SKSE folder and then the Plugins folder within.
+Finally open the "DualWieldParryingSKSE.ini".

+In the .ini file, modify "ParryKey2 = 257" to "ParryKey2 = 1000000" and save.

 Launch the game and bring up the Skyrim Settings -> Controls.

 If you are used to "Left Mouse Button (LMB)" being the "Right Hand" (Right handed users) feel free to map LMB to "Right Hand"